Thinking about a Wix website for your business? Let's look at the Wix pros and cons.

 You find another theme you like and now you’re building all six pages of your site and you’re fairly happy with them.
 You’ll tweak them about over the next few days - because everyone does.
 Try it out on mobile, tablet and desktop because you want all of your customers to have a good experience.
 Go back and adjust a few things (if the theme lets you) and so on.
 Now you’re a web designer, like it or not!

 Wix pros and cons: Con, the content is baked in with the theme.
 Changing the theme means starting over again.
+Not so with WordPress, just flip to a new theme or get us to modify your current theme.

 How long have you spent?